PixMusicaX/Pixelify/README.md

 - Works with most of Android version (Nougat to 13)
 - Uses Dynamic spoofing (Riru & Zygisk) to only Google apps to prevent crashes and other issues
 - Provides most of Pixel Features
-- Installation is can be optional
+- Installation can be optional
-- Supports (720p,1080p,1440p) Google bootanimation
+- Supports (720p,1080p,1440p) Google boot animation
-- Allows to created backup for online pixelify packages
+- Allows for backup of online pixelify packages
 - Also provides some unreleased Pixel Features
 - Create Google keyboard, Google app, Google Text to speech, Google Dialer as system app if not installed
 - Dynamic Permission generation of apps installed by pixelify